rails-sqlserver/activerecord-sqlserver-adapter/README.md

 #### Configure Connection

 We currently conform to an unpublished and non-standard AbstractAdapter interface to configure connections made to the database.
-To do so, just override the `configure_connection` method in an initializer like so.
+To do so, just implement the `configure_connection` method in an initializer like so.
 In this case below we are setting the `TEXTSIZE` to 64 megabytes.

 ```ruby
 module ActiveRecord